arnogeimer/bouquetfl/README.md

 Simulate heterogeneous client hardware in **federated learning**, all on a single machine.
 This framework allows you to mimic clients with limited CPU, GPU, and RAM resources, enabling research into how federated learning behaves on lower-grade hardware without needing actual diverse devices.

-**Bouquet** - from the French for “a collection of diverse flowers” - reflects how this project gathers many different *“flowers”* (clients built on the [Flower](https://flower.dev/) framework) into a single federated learning environment, each representing a unique hardware profile.
+**Bouquet** - from the French word for “a bunch of flowers” - reflects how this project gathers many different *“flowers”* (clients built on the [Flower](https://flower.dev/) framework) into a single federated learning environment, each representing a unique hardware profile.